 Do not crush or chew extended-release tablets.
 Doing so can release all of the drug at once, increasing the risk of side effects.
 Also, do not split the tablets unless they have a score line and your doctor or pharmacist tells you to do so.
 Swallow the whole or split tablet without crushing or chewing.

 If you take certain drugs to lower blood fats (bile acid-binding resins such as cholestyramine or colestipol), take niacinamide at least 4 to 6 hours before or after taking these medications.
 These products may bind with niacinamide, preventing its full absorption.

-Tell your doctor immediately if any of these rare but very serious side effects occur: black/tarry stools, easy bruising/bleeding, persistent nausea/vomiting, swelling of arms/legs, change in the amount of urine, dark urine, vomit that looks like coffee grounds, yellowing eyes/skin.
+Tell your doctor right away if you have any serious side effects, including: nausea/vomiting that doesn't stop, black/tarry stools, easy bruising/bleeding, swelling of arms/legs, signs of kidney problems (such as change in the amount of urine), dark urine, vomit that looks like coffee grounds, yellowing eyes/skin.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.